 - Gradients – The standard Illustrator file import does not support gradients and just turns the layer grey.
 However, with Overlord, you can now transfer gradients from Ai to Ae.

 - Import Guides – You can transfer baselines and proportion grids with a click.
-This features is also unavailable to the standard Ai file import.
+This feature is also unavailable to the standard Ai file import.

 Compatibility